Locust0/AVI/Immunizer.markdown

 - Made using Unity and C#

 ### Project description
-Created a game for my AI For Game Programming course.
+Me and 1 teamate created this game for my AI For Game Programming course.
+I handled most of the programming, the modeling of the blood vessels and the shader which acts as the lighting.
 You play as a white blood cell within the veins and arteries of a very sick person.
 The game is 2D with multiple seamlessly connected layers that were modeled by myself after the actual blood vessels of humans.
 As you move around, there is a current of red blood cells and platelets pushing you through the body.
 Once an infection appears, it will show up on your mini map so you can head there to quickly to fight off whatever infection has sprung up.
 All infections are placed randomly and feature 1 of 6 possibly diseases.

 ### Code Examples
 The function which pushes red blood cells away from eachother